June 23rd, 2017

 KalamSat is not Rifath’s first invention: at the age of 15, he built a helium weather balloon as a part of a national competition for young scientists.

-Rifath and his team’s KalamSat will be launched by NASA’s SR4 rocket from Virginia in June this year.
+Rifath and his team’s KalamSat was launched by NASA’s SR4 rocket from Virginia on 22 June.
 It will be in a four-hour mission and in sub-orbital flight for 12 minutes before landing in the ocean.
 The main purpose of the satellite is to demonstrate the performance of 3D printed carbon fibre.

 Rifath’s journey is only beginning.
 “Our ultimate goal is to build a private space agency like SpaceX in India.
 We want to make space accessible to everyone.
 One more organisation for our country will boost our space research activities.”